What is a call center?

 LiveAgent’s contact center platform enables you to offer live chat support to your customers.
 LiveAgent’s live chat includes dozens of both common and unique live chat features including multiple chat routing options, proactive chat invitations, canned responses, online visitor monitoring, real-time typing view, chat history, internal chats, and more.
 In addition to that, LiveAgent’s live chat widget has been recognized as the fastest and leanest chat widget on the market.

-LiveAgent’s omnichannel contact center software collects all your customer interactions from multiple social networks (Facebook, Twitter, Instagram, and Viber) and organizes them conveniently in one place.
+LiveAgent’s omnichannel contact center software collects all your customer interactions from multiple social networks (Facebook, Twitter, Instagram, WhatsApp and Viber) and organizes them conveniently in one place.
 These social media integrations allow agents to easily manage all social media messages, comments, and brand mentions from a single dashboard.
 With LiveAgent, you can say goodbye to switching between different social media accounts or monitoring multiple devices.

 With LiveAgent’s contact center technology, you can set up a fully customizable customer self-service portal with multiple knowledge bases, FAQs, and customer forums.
 With a customer portal in place, you extend your customer support capabilities, empower customers to resolve issues on their own without getting your agents involved (meaning your agents will receive fewer tickets) and reduce the time and cost of communicating with your customers.